bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 # Tasks
 @page token_flow_logic_tasks Tasks

-The token flow logic for activities depends on whether the multi-instance marker for the activity is set or not.
+The token flow logic for activities depends on whether the multi-instance marker for the activity is set or not and whether the activity is for compensation or not.

 - @subpage token_flow_logic_multi_instance_activities "Multi-instance activities"
 - @subpage token_flow_logic_compensation_activities "Compensation activities"

-@todo

 # Tasks (excluding multi-instance and compensation activities)

-## States
-A token at an activity (excluding multi-instance and compensation activities) changes its state as follows:
+A token at a task changes its state as follows:

 <pre class="mermaid">
 stateDiagram-v2